 • The additional location cannot recruit students or begin operations, including offering instruction, until after the first on-site visit and approval by the Council.

-8. Contracting with a non-Title IV certified institution to provide greater than 25 percent of a college’s educational program.
+8. Contracting with a non-Title IV certified institution to provide greater than 25 and up to 50 percent of a college’s educational program.

-A college that seeks to enter into a contract under which an institution not certified to participate in Title IV, HEA programs offers more than 25 percent of the college’s program must submit written notification to the Council of its intention to establish such a partnership at least 18 months prior to the desired date of offering instruction at the partner’s facilities.
+A college that seeks to enter into a contract under which an institution not certified to participate in Title IV, HEA programs offers more than 25 and up to 50 percent of the college’s program must submit written notification to the Council of its intention to establish such a partnership at least 18 months prior to the desired date of offering instruction at the partner’s facilities.
 The criteria for evaluation and monitoring are those as established for substantive changes related to curriculum and additional location, depending on the nature of the agreement.

 • If the instruction will occur at the college of podiatric medicine, then this will be reviewed as a substantive change related to curriculum